RemoteTechnologiesGroup/RemoteTech/modders/settings.md

 Each `STATION{}` block has the following fields:

 `Guid`
-: A unique idenfier for the station. **Must** be unique, or your network will exhibit undefined behavior.
-If you need a way to generate new guids, try [random.org](http://www.random.org/cgi-bin/randbyte?nbytes=16&format=h).
+: A **unique** idenfier for the station.
+Your network would exhibit undefined behavior on duplicate guids.
+Use the [random.org](http://www.random.org/cgi-bin/randbyte?nbytes=16&format=h) to get some new guids.

 `Name`
 : The name that a player see in-game.